typhoeus/typhoeus/README.md

 #### Sending requests through the proxy

-HTTP proxies are used by default.
-To use them add proxy url to the list of options:
+Add a proxy url to the list of options:

 ```ruby
 options = {proxy: 'http://myproxy.org'}